cbohara/bash_shell/README.txt

     environment variables are usually all caps (like I have it in .profile) bash places heavy emphasis on character strings

+    local variables in functions
+        define variables local to functions in order to keep subprograms independent of main program

+    variable syntax
+        $varname is a simple form for more general ${varname} syntax

+        ex: if you want to put an underscore after your user ID the shell will try to use UID_ as the name of the variable which does not exist
+        $ echo $UID_
+        need to expand UID
+        $ echo ${UID}_

 positional parameters
     $0 is the name of the script
     1 - 9 are the arguments passed to the script on the command line access in script via $1 - $9

+    * and @ contain all positional parameters read only variables = can't assign new values to them within scripts

+        $ "$*"
+            "$1 $2 $3..."
+            single string
+            separated based on environment variable IFS (internal field separator)

+        $ "$@"
+            "$1" "$2" "$3"

+        $ "$# arguments"
+            holds # of positional positional parameters as char string